Baccarat Terminology

 Baccarat Hands

-Baccarat House EdgeBaccarat – The term baccarat is also used to refer to the worse possible hand you can get in this game, one whose total value is zero, kind of like a roll of 2, 3 or 12 in the game of craps which causes pass line bets to lose.
-In baccarat, this worthless total always loses unless you push with the other hand (player or banker depending on which one you have initially backed) whose total also needs to be zero.
+Baccarat – The term baccarat is also used to refer to the worst possible hand you can get in this game, one whose total value is zero, similar to a roll of 2, 3, or 12 in craps, which causes pass line bets to lose.
+In baccarat, this worthless total always loses unless you push with the other hand (player or banker, depending on which one you have initially backed) whose total is also zero.

 Natural Hand – Naturals are the strongest pat hands you can receive in any card game.
-In baccarat, the naturals are pat hands whose total is either 8 or 9.
+In baccarat, naturals are pat hands whose total is either 8 or 9.
 A natural is an automatic winner and receives no additional cards.
-One such pat hand loses only against a higher natural, for example, if you have backed the banker’s total of 8 but the player hand’s total is 9.
+One such pat hand loses only against a higher natural; for example, if you have backed the banker’s total of 8 but the player hand’s total is 9.

 Etiquette and Player/Dealer Actions

-Etiquette and Player/Dealer ActionsBanco Prime – This rule is effectuated mostly in banked baccarat variations like Chemin de Fer, i.e. games where one of the actual players at the table assumes the role of a banker.
-In such games, the role of a banker changes, with players taking turns after each coup.
-Similarly to the small blind in poker, the banker posts a forced bet at the start of the coup.
+Banco Prime – This rule is effectuated mostly in banked baccarat variations like Chemin de Fer, i.e. games where one of the actual players at the table assumes the role of banker.
+In such games, the role of banker rotates, with players taking turns after each coup.
+Similar to the small blind in poker, the banker posts a forced bet at the start of the coup.

-However, many gambling experts are of the opinion this is not a countable game because it abides by fixed drawing rules.
+However, many gambling experts are of the opinion that this is not a countable game because it abides by fixed drawing rules.
 Baccarat is a symmetrical game since there are no card ranks that yield a bigger advantage either to the player or to the house.

 Fading – This term is used in player-banked variations of baccarat when the players cover the entire bet of the banker or part of it.

 Flat Betting – Flat betting involves wagering the same amount of money on each baccarat coup.
-In contrast, players using betting progressions would vary the size of their wagers depending on the previous coup’s result.
+In contrast, players using betting progressions vary the size of their wagers depending on the previous coup’s result.

 Pass – To pass means to win a hand in baccarat.

-Push – When both the player and the banker hands have the same total, they are said to “push”.
+Push – When both the player and banker hands have the same total, they are said to “push”.
 The same term is used in blackjack to denote a tie, in which case no money changes hands because neither the house nor the player wins or loses.

-Squeezing – This is a practice among some baccarat dealers who would gradually reveal the face-down cards on the table.
+Squeezing – This is a practice among some baccarat dealers who gradually reveal the face-down cards on the table.
 While squeezing the cards certainly adds to the entertainment value of the game, it has absolutely no impact on the order in which the cards leave the shoe.

 Miscellaneous Terms

-Baccarat Chip StackBaccarat Bankroll – Your bankroll is the amount of money you take with you at the baccarat table to play with during a betting session.
+Baccarat Bankroll – Your bankroll is the amount of money you bring to the baccarat table to play with during a betting session.

 Coup – A coup is a single round of play at the baccarat table.

-Down Card – The term refers to cards that are dealt face down on the table.
+Down Card – The term refers to cards that are dealt face-down on the table.

-Face Cards – These are the Jacks, Queens, and Kings in a baccarat shoe which are practically worthless since they are assigned a value of zero.
+Face Cards – These are the Jacks, Queens, and Kings in a baccarat shoe, which are practically worthless since they are assigned a value of zero.

 Monkeys – When you pass by the baccarat or blackjack tables, you are likely to hear players shouting “Monkey!
 Monkey!”.
 Just so you know, they are referring to the face cards in the shoe, which are also called “courts”, but players may sometimes refer to them as “monarchy cards” as well.